 About This Journal

-To have a manuscript considered, faculty mentors should submit it, via email, in a Word docx or rtf file of no more than 15 pages to firstname.lastname@example.org.
-The deadlines are June 15 for Fall volumes and January 15 for the Spring.
+To have a manuscript considered, faculty mentors should submit it, via email, in a Word docx or rtf file to Steven Michels, the executive editor, at .
+The deadlines are June 15 for fall volumes and January 15 for the spring.

 Articles should include 3-5 keywords and use a recognized academic citation style (MLA, Chicago, APA).
-Articles longer than five pages should also include a brief (150-200 word) abstract.
+Articles other than graphical abstracts should also include a brief (150-200 word) abstract.

 Restrictions and Permissions